khiner/gatech-classes/spring-2024/CS-6491/Notes.md

 removes: 1 vert, 2 tris, 3 edges

-cost of edge collapse: dist. to plances of nearby tri's
+cost of edge collapse: dist. to planes of nearby tri's

 signed distance to line
 - f(x,y) = ax + by + c = 0